UserDipanshu/Web_bug_fixing_assignment/ReadMe.md

    ```

 2. **Compare with the Video:**
-   Interact with the application and compare its behavior with the video.
-Identify any bugs or discrepancies. [[Link](https://mrmprocompl-my.sharepoint.com/:f:/g/personal/dipanshu_mrmprocom_com/ElpD1ii5pOVIpJ2-Jhj2IG8BRNOyj27wQSUh6g0sSAhfiA?e=rQt0v5)]
+   Interact with the application and compare its behavior with the video [[Link](https://mrmprocompl-my.sharepoint.com/:v:/r/personal/dipanshu_mrmprocom_com/Documents/Assignment%20Exercise/Bug%20Showing%20Video.mp4?csf=1&web=1&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=6eMP7l)] This video shows the issue present in the chat application's code due to bug present in codebase.
+The bug is causing the New User Registeration form to not work as expected.
+The aim of this exercise is to identify the bug causing this issue and fix it so that new users can register themself.

 3. **Debug and Fix:**
    - Use browser developer tools and server logs to debug issues.